 ULTRA CHEAP TRAVEL HAS ARRIVED IN MALAYSIA IN THE FORM OF AIR ASIA, OFFERING FLIGHTS TO NEIGHBORING CONTINENTS FOR LESS THAN US$100...
 THE AGE OF BUDGET TRAVEL HAS CERTAINLY ARRIVED.
 How do things fare then in the realm of budget education?
-Actually -- make that every village and house in the entire developing world, because Malaysia is positioning itself as a global power in the burgeoning field of virtual education.
+Well, to be honest, Malaysia has set itself up as one of the cheapest places in the world to study -- one of the most affordable countries to get a modern, high-quality, English language education.
 Malaysia allocates about 21 per cent of its budget to education which is much much more than other countries.
 And Malaysia has a huge need for an educated workforce, to carry it towards its goal of being a developed nation by 2020.
 Way back in 1996, Manon Anne Ress wrote for Government Technology: "As the youngest capital in Southeast Asia, KL ranks as one of the most economically successful, just after its neighbor, Singapore.
 Hills and streets have disappeared and are quickly replaced with new glass buildings.
 What is the cheapest college in Malaysia?

 MMU is also a good choice but I'm not sure it's called cheap for you or not, around 50k for degree... sweat.gif but there's always financial aid in MMU like PTPTN, YTM (Yayasan Telekom Malaysia), JPA and etc. wink.gif